 Departure after breakfast.
 We head off-road across the desert onto the dried out Lake Iriki.
 On the way we can stop to see fossils in the area.
 We follow the old route of rally Paris-Dakar.
 After about 3 hours off-road, we reach the paved roads and the town Foum Zguid, where we stop for refreshments.
 We continue to the carpet capital of Morocco; Taznakht, where you will have lunch.
 The Berber women show you how they make the famous Moroccan carpets and it is possible to buy quality carpets.

 After lunch we continue our trip and pass the town Taliouine which is well-known for its production of saffron and one of the main exporters of the spice worldwide.
 We then continue to the city Taroudant where you will spend the night in a guest house.
-This town is known as the “Grandmother of Marrakech” because it looks like a smaller version of Marrakech.
+This town is nicknamed “Little Marrakech” because it looks like a smaller version of Marrakech.
 Almost the whole town is located inside the city walls and it is also known for its local handicraft.
 Outside the city walls there is a tannery.

 Dinner and stay the night in a guest house.